nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Sort command feature

 #### What it does
 Sorts the list of shows according to the user's input prefix.
-If the input contains no prefixes, sort will default to organizing the shows in ascending order by name.
-The format for sort is `sort [n/ORDER] [s/ORDER] [t/ORDER] [r/ORDER] [so/SEQUENCE]`. `ORDER` must be either "asc" or "dsc".
+If the input does not contain any prefixes, sort will default to organizing the shows in ascending order by name.
+The format for sort is `sort [n/ORDER] [s/ORDER] [t/ORDER] [r/ORDER] [so/SEQUENCE]`.
 If two or more of the above prefixes are being used, sort will prioritise sorting by name, then status, followed by rating, and finally tags.
-Use `so/` to change the priority. `SEQUENCE` must contain the full name of the prefix used and the user have to list it in the sequence in the order which sort prioritise.
+Use `so/` to change the priority. `SEQUENCE` is the order of all the prefixes used to sort the show list, and it must contain the full names of the prefixes used.

 #### Implementation
-After entering the sort command, the tokenizer in parser will map any prefixes in the user's input to Trackermon's prefix syntax.
+After entering the sort command, the `ArgumentTokenizer` in parser will map any prefixes in the user's input to Trackermon's prefix syntax.
 Then, the parser will do a check whether there are any prefixes in the input.
 If prefixes are specified, a `SortCommand` object will be created with `Comparator` according to the specified prefixes.
-Else, a `NameComparator` will be created which can be used to sort names in ascending order. `SortCommand` is a class that inherits the `Command` abstract class. `SortCommand` implements the `execute()` method from the `Command` abstract class where on execution, sort the model's list of shows according to the `Comparator`.
-The model is then updated with the sorted show list.
+Else, a `NameComparator` will be created, which can be used to sort names in ascending order. `SortCommand` is a class that inherits the `Command` abstract class. `SortCommand` implements the `execute()` method from the `Command` abstract class where on execution, sorts `Model`'s list of shows according to the `Comparator`. `Model` is then updated with the sorted show list.

 Given below is an example usage scenario and the step-by-step flow of the sort command.

 Step 1: The user launches Trackermon and enters `sort n/asc s/dsc` to sort the list of shows.

-Step 2: The sort command parser will check for prefixes and generate the appropriate `Comparator` for the SortCommand.
+Step 2: The sort command parser will check for prefixes and generate the appropriate `Comparator` for the `SortCommand`.
 In this case it generate a `NameComparator().thenComparing(StatusComparator().reverse()))`

-Step 3: When the sort command executes, it will call`Model#updateSortedShowList` method.
+Step 3: When the sort command executes, it will call the `Model#updateSortedShowList` method.

-Step 4: The sorted list in model will apply the Comparator and model will be updated in order by ascending name then descending status.
+Step 4: The sorted list in `Model` will apply the `Comparator` and `Model` will be updated in order by ascending name then descending status.

-The following activity diagram summarizes what happens when a user executes a sort command:
+The following activity diagram summarizes what happens when a user executes a `SortCommand`:

-After the user input the sort commands, `SortCommandParser` will parse commands arguments.
-Then a map is used to keep track of what order prefixes (`n/`, `s/`, `t/`, `r/`) are being used and also how they are being ordered.
-If the user use `so/` it will reorder the Map based on the input `SEQUENCE`.
-Afterwards a comparator is being built according the Map and passed into SortCommand.
-SortCommand executes and model will update the list accordingly.
+After the user input the sort command, `SortCommandParser` will parse the command arguments.
+A map is then used to keep track of which order prefixes (`n/`, `s/`, `t/`, `r/`) are being used and also how they are being ordered.
+If the user uses `so/` it will reorder the Map based on the input `SEQUENCE`.
+Afterwards a `Comparator` is being built according the Map and passed into `SortCommand`. `SortCommand` executes and `Model` will update the list accordingly.

 <img src="images/SortShowDiagram.png">

-The following sequence diagram summarizes what happens when a user executes a sort command, in this case sort with no prefix:
+The following sequence diagram summarizes what happens when a user executes a `SortCommand`, in this case, sort without any prefixes:
 <img src="images/SortSequenceDiagram.png">

 #### Design considerations:
 - **Alternative 1:** The `sort` command checks for the optional prefix.
 If the user's input contains no prefixes, sort will sort by name in ascending order.
 If both prefixes for ascending and descending are used, it will only sort by ascending.
-If both prefixes for name and status are used, it will sort by name then by default.
+If both prefixes for name and status are used, by default, it will sort by name.

-  - Pros: No invalid commands input by the user
+  - Pros: No invalid commands input by the users
-  - Cons: Users need to get use to the prefixes used.
+  - Cons: Users need to get used to the prefixes used.

 - **Alternative 2 (current choice):** The `sort` command checks for the non-optional prefix.
 Users have to provide valid input to specify which attribute to sort by and by ascending or descending.
     - Pros: Users have fewer prefixes to remember